oasysgames/oasys-docs/docs/staking/1-stake-oasys/1-1-stake-oasys.md

 ![staking6](/img/docs/techdocs/oasys-hub/success.png)

-You can see the activity of transactions in metamask.
+You can see the transaction activity in metamask.

 ## 2. Unstaking